This learning unit is not open to incoming exchange students!

 The course will focus on the history of human rights and their political role in contemporary societies.
 Their legal and political evolution is traced through five lessons:

 Lesson 1.
-18th-century Declarations of human rights and their origins
+18th-century Declarations of Human Rights and their Origins

 Lesson 2.
-The 19th century, the century of freedoms
+The 19th century, the century of Freedoms

 Lesson 4.
-The consecration of human rights after the Second World War
+The consecration of Human Rights in the afterwar (1945-1989)

 Teaching methods